lcscout/Aircnc-OmniStack/README.md

 ## Dependencies

-To run locally you'll need to run `npm install` on each part (api, client and client-mobile) because they have their own depencies.
+To run locally you'll need to run `npm install` on each part (api, client and client-mobile) because they have their own dependencies.

 ### Api
 `npm run dev`